 - Long-term cognitive difficulties

-Physical effects from ketamine, even at small doses for short periods of time, can also cause side effects that last for up to 24 hours after the last dose.
-Some of the common prolonged side-effects include:
+Physical effects from Ketamine, even when the drug is taken at small doses for short periods of time, can last up to 24 hours after the last dose.
+Some of the common prolonged side effects include:

 - Loss of coordination

 - Muscle weakness

 Even after using Ketamine for a brief period of time, there is a high probability that a user will experience what is called a “comedown.”
 The comedown is a drug-induced equivalent to a hangover and can be intense and dangerous.
 Since Ketamine is designed as a Sedative, it is very likely for users to experience intense confusion and delirium when the initial peak effects or “high” dissipates.
 These individuals may also experience muscle weakness, anxiety, and feelings of hopelessness and helplessness.
 They may also experience numbness, impaired vision, and severe confusion that often leads to aggressive behavior, amnesia, and delirium.
 These symptoms are more likely to occur at higher doses of Ketamine, often via repeated use over many hours, or when combining Ketamine with alcohol or other drugs.

 Reach out to a treatment provider for free today.

 - OR -